OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

-In principle, these functions could be standardized and become part of the ModelicaServices library, which collects standardized interfaces to tool-specific functionality.
-Until this effort is undertaken, the Modelica_LinearSystem2 library cannot be considered as a full-fledged Modelica library, but only a Dymola-specific one.
+In principle, these functions could be standardized and become part of the ModelicaServices library, which collects standardized interfaces to tool-specific functionality; then, OpenModelica could easily implement them based on its internal functionality.
+However, until this effort is undertaken, the Modelica_LinearSystem2 library cannot be considered as a full-fledged Modelica library, but only a Dymola-specific one.

+If you are interested in this feature and are willing to contribute to get it done, please contact the development team, e.g. by opening an ticket on the issue tracker.